 The general scope of an education focused on NDE/NDT includes the study of techniques used to evaluate, test, or inspect materials and structures for defects or imperfections—anything that may affect the object’s ability to serve its purpose—without damaging it.
-While NDT is commonly associated with the power and energy markets (i.e., inspecting boilers, piping, tanks and turbines) other applications include flaw detection or identification of integrity problems in public infrastructure such as bridges or railway lines.
+While NDT is commonly associated with the power and energy markets (i.e., inspecting boilers, piping, tanks, and turbines) other applications include flaw detection or identification of integrity problems in public infrastructure such as bridges or railway lines.

 For those interested in pursuing careers in NDE/NDT, the opportunity is vast.
 MarketsandMarkets estimates the global NDT and inspection market size is to grow from $8.4 billion in 2020 to nearly $12 billion by 2025.
-Market growth and retirement of existing technicians has resulted in workforce demand outpacing supply.
+Market growth and retirement of existing technicians have resulted in workforce demand outpacing supply.